Seren541/SethomeGenerator/README.md

 under at x: 298552.76, y: 47, z:390105.45, world_the_end <br />
 void at x: 105190.86, y: 135, z:-360259.79, world_the_end <br />

+Code contained in the src file, runnable exe file will work as intended